Many Logitech mouse users are reporting that the scroll wheel of their mouse is not working properly.

 Fix 1: Clean the mouse dust

 Dust is one of the most common reasons for mouse problems.
 Sometimes just clean the dust and your mouse would be fresh as new.

-Cut off the power, open your mouse carefully and use an air blower to clean the dust inside the drive.
-When you opening the mouse, take notice of the components inside.
-If you see anything loose or out of the place, put them in the right place.
+Cut off the power, open your mouse carefully, and use an air blower or microfiber cleaning cloth to clean the dust inside the drive.
+When you open the mouse, take notice of the components inside.
+If you see anything loose or out of place, put them in the right place.

 Fix 2: Check if it is an application specific problem

 Sometimes it’s not your mouse’s problem, the issue occurs in those programs.
 So you need to compare the scrolling behaviors in the problem program to those in other programs.
 If they are different, try changing the mouse settings in the application or reinstalling the program.
 Then check to see whether it works or not.

 Your Logitech mouse scroll wheel may not work because of your wrong mouse driver or the driver is out of date.
 The fix is to update your mouse driver and then check if it fixes your problem.